FastRoutervs.Requesty

 FastRouter ships:

-- Smart Evaluations — AI quality scoring on live production traffic.
-Surfaces the model that's actually delivering the best output for your use case automatically.
+Smart Evaluations — AI quality scoring on live production traffic.

-- GEPA — Generative Evolutionary Prompt Architecture iterates across prompt and model combinations for Pareto-optimal cost/quality.
+GEPA — Generative Evolutionary Prompt Architecture for Pareto-optimal cost/quality.

 Both have real governance.
 Different shapes.